-For the deal itself, given the available information, is a disaster, and not just for President Obama and his party.
+>A deal to raise the federal debt ceiling is in the works.
+If it goes through, many commentators will declare that disaster was avoided.
+But they will be wrong. > >For the deal itself, given the available information, is a disaster, and not just for President Obama and his party.
 It will damage an already depressed economy; it will probably make America’s long-run deficit problem worse, not better; and most important, by demonstrating that raw extortion works and carries no political cost, it will take America a long way down the road to banana-republic status.

 We’ll certainly dig in more deeply to the economics of the deal later this week.
 But what’s most striking to me this morning is how drastically wrong so many people were about what history was being made in 2008.
 Three years later, it seems the most consequential force entering the American political landscape was not the then-remarkable Barack Obama but, rather, the right’s response to him: the tea party.

 There’s obviously no questioning the historic import of Obama’s election and–more crucial, to my mind–the incredible expansion of people and communities who participated in our democracy.
 Those were certainly revolutionary developments in the moment and, in the long run, may prove lastingly so.
 But nothing has shaped the terribly consequential times in which we live so much as the tea party’s rise.

 Much has been written about the fake populism that has fueled the tea party–the billions in corporate money behind it, the outsized microphone Fox News provides it, the unearned credibility mainstream news media lent it during the health care debate.
 All of that is now beside the point.
 What matters is that it has conspired with the Democrats’ caution to lend a small band of zealots control over our economy–and with lasting consequences.